tchen01/tchen01.github.io/research/publications/predict_and_recompute_cg.md

 ---
-title: New communication hiding conjugate gradient variants
+title: Predict-and-recompute conjugate gradient variants
 author: '[Tyler Chen](https://chen.pw)'
 description: We introduce a new class of communication hiding conjugate gradient variants.
 footer: <p class="footer">The rest of my publications can be found <a href="./../">here</a>.</p>